List of SEAL Team characters: Clay Spenser

 Special Warfare Operator first Class (E-6) Clay Spenser a.k.a.
 Bravo 6/6B, a second-generation Navy SEAL.
 He's portrayed by Max Thieriot.

 During the first part of season 1, he is a member of Green Team training for Tier One status, and his readiness for combat is questioned.
-His attitude changes after he loses his friend and fellow trainee Brian Armstrong during a parachuting training accident in the episode "Borderlines".
+His attitude changes after he loses his friend and fellow trainee Brian Armstrong during a parachuting training accident in the episode "Collapse".
 In “Other Lives” he meets Stella, a grad student and the two soon begin dating.
 He becomes a member of Bravo Team at the end of "The Exchange".

 In season 2, he briefly served as the team's second-in-command following Senior Chief Ray Perry's assignment to Green Team.
 After being injured in "Paradise Lost", Clay returns home to the United States to recover, during which time he makes it his mission to ensure that a fellow Navy SEAL, now retired and suffering from traumatic brain injury, could receive a Purple Heart.

 During the events of Season 3 – particularly after meeting Ambassador Marsden – Clay begins to wonder how he can "point the spear, not just be the tip" (i.e. have some say in what missions the SEALs, especially Bravo, are deployed).
 In "The Strength of the Wolf", Master Chief Hayes and Senior Chief Perry speculate that in 10 years, Clay will be leading Bravo Team.
 In "Rules of Engagement", CAPT Lindell volunteers to nominate Clay for STA-21, one of the Navy's officer-commissioning programs; after spending a few weeks thinking about it (and although the nomination does not go over well with Jason or especially Sonny), Clay decides to explore the option of possibly becoming an officer.